telerik/teststudio-docs/docs/advanced-topics/coded-samples/general/utility-class-in-standalone.md

 ---
 title: Utility Class In Test Studio Standalone
 page_title: Utility Class In Test Studio Standalone
-description: "Test Studio is an innovative and easy-to-use automated web, WPF and load testing solution.
-Test Studio tests support essential technologies like ASP.NET AJAX, Silverlight, PHP and MVC.
-HTML5, Testing framework, functional testing, performance testing, load testing, exploratory testing, manual testing."
+description: "Utility Class Helper class file In Test Studio Standalone project"
 previous_url: /user-guide/code-samples/general/utility-in-standalone.aspx, /user-guide/code-samples/general/utility-in-standalone
 position: 1
 ---
-#How To Use A Utility Class In Test Studio Version#
+# How To Use A Utility Class In Test Studio Standalone Version #

-##Problem
+## Problem ##

 *I would like to create/use global variables and/or functions in Test Studio Standalone version and access these from all tests within the current project.*

-##Solution##
+## Solution ##

 <a href="/features/coded-steps/standalone-code-file" target="_blank">Here</a> you could read how to create a standalone code file within a Test Studio project.
 Below are listed two examples how a class file named *Utility* could be adjusted to cover two  common scenarios: ***write text to external file*** and ***perform certain action against an element***.
 The provided sample code requires reference to ***System.IO.dll*** and  ***ArtOfTest.WebAii.Controls.HtmlControls.dll*** added in the project settings and the respective *using* statements in the code.
 Note that the namespace of the standalone code file must be the same as the namespace of the project.